madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 {% endraw %}

-This <code>button</code> is enough to activate Snipcart.
-It requires the product name, a unique product ID, the product price, the product URL (where the "add to cart" <code>button</code>, used by your tracker when checking order completeness, is located), the product description and the product image URL.
+This `button` is enough to activate Snipcart.
+It requires the product name, a unique product ID, the product price, the product URL (where the "add to cart" `button`, used by your tracker when checking order completeness, is located), the product description and the product image URL.

-The CSS class <code>snipcart-add-item</code> is also required for this to work.
+The CSS class `snipcart-add-item` is also required for this to work.
 Inside the loop I use this data to display the products in the user interface.

 For the shopping cart toggle we have the following code: